The Cost of Living in Spain

 However, when you look at the wider picture and assess the quality of life in these more expensive areas you are likely to find that they are significantly higher.
 Also the job opportunities, especially in Madrid and Barcelona are likely to be more prolific and better paid than in areas such as Alicante and Malaga which mainly rely on tourism as their main profit makers.

-You can read more about quality of life across different areas in Spain through our guide on the best places to live in Spain, and start to understand your choice with our guide to what houses are like in Spain.
+You can read more about quality of life across different areas in Spain through our guide on the best places to live in Spain.

 Knowing how much it will cost you to live in Spain is only part of the equation when it comes to working out whether you will be better or worse off financially in Spain.
 The next step is understanding how much you will be able to earn, as if the average salary is significantly less than the cheaper cost of living, then your quality of life may not improve at all.